-New Zealand’s IT Power has unveiled what it believes is the first New Zealand developed ‘data centre in a box’ solution, offering an 'affordable and flexible' data centre offering.
+New Zealand's IT Power has unveiled what it believes is the first New Zealand developed ‘data center in a box' solution, offering an 'affordable and flexible' data center offering.

-The power protection and cooling specialists have launched a fully portable data centre, housed within the world’s most broadly adopted industry standard – the ISO shipping container.
+The power protection and cooling specialists have launched a fully portable data center, housed within the world's most broadly adopted industry standard – the ISO shipping container.

 IT Power custom manufactures each Datablok, starting with 10, 20, 40 or 45 foot ISO shipping containers and installing access, insulation, power, cooling, security and remote management/monitoring as required.